 What to pack

-Light jacket, sunglasses, sunscreen, comfortable shoes, evening wear for concerts.
+Light jacket, sunglasses, sunhat, comfortable shoes, reusable water bottle, smart outfit for concerts.

 🍽️